khamosshhh/GeekNavi/README.md

 # GeekNavi :mortar_board:
-Building a Simple Course Recommendation system for online courses
+Building a Simple Course Recommendation System for Online Courses

 ## About the Project
-GeekNavi is a minimalistic system built on the idea to help learners navigate through the courses on Coursera, aided by a data-driven strategy.
-Currently, GeekNavi only performs the task of identifying the most similar and most dissimilar courses to a selected course that is chosen by the learner from a pool of courses relevant to the skills the learner is interested in.
+With the use of a data-driven approach, GeekNavi is a minimalist system designed to assist students in navigating through the courses on Coursera.
+Currently, GeekNavi only identifies courses that are most similar to and most different from a selected course, which is picked by the learner from a pool of courses relevant to the skills the learner is interested in.

-*NOTE: This is a personal project initiated with the author's requirement for an end-to-end data science project that could help learn the skills of creating a dataset through web scraping, deploying a web-app via [Streamlit](https://www.streamlit.io/) and a basic primer into content-based recommendation systems.
-Though this tool makes reasonable recommendations as of now, it is far from being "intelligent".
-However, you could download this repo and work on it and make it "smarter"!* :smile:
+*NOTE: This is a personal project that the author started because they needed an end-to-end data science project that could teach them how to deploy a web app using [Streamlit](https://www.streamlit.io/), create a dataset using web scraping, and learn the fundamentals of content-based recommendation systems.
+Although this program currently provides reliable recommendations, it is hardly "smart."
+However, you may pull this repo, work on it, make it "smarter" and thus, make relevant contributions!* :smile:

 ## Dataset Used
 For the purpose of building GeekNavi, data from Coursera was scraped using the requests and beautifulsoup4 libraries.
-The ```scraper.py``` file contains code for scraping data from [https://www.coursera.org/courses](https://www.coursera.org/courses) and generates [coursera-courses-overview.csv](https://github.com/ry05/GeekNavi/blob/master/data/coursera-courses-overview.csv).
-The ```course_scraper.py``` file contains code to scrape details of each individual course and the output is [coursera-individual-courses.csv](https://github.com/ry05/GeekNavi/blob/master/data/coursera-individual-courses.csv).
+The ```scraper.py``` file contains code for scraping data from [https://www.coursera.org/courses](https://www.coursera.org/courses) and generates [coursera-courses-overview.csv](https://github.com/khamosshhh/GeekNavi/blob/main/coursera-courses-overview.csv).
+The ```course_scraper.py``` file contains code to scrape details of each individual course and the output is [coursera-individual-courses.csv](https://github.com/khamosshhh/GeekNavi/blob/main/coursera-individual-courses.csv).

-Both these above datasets have been combined to give [coursera-courses.csv](https://github.com/ry05/GeekNavi/blob/master/data/coursera-courses.csv).
+Both these above datasets have been combined to give [coursera-courses.csv](https://github.com/khamosshhh/GeekNavi/blob/main/coursera-courses.csv).
 This file consists of 1000 instances and 14 features and has a size of 1.41 MB.

 ### Features in the Dataset
 The following features have been extracted for the dataset created above: